deepmodeling/DeePTB/docs/advanced/e3tb/advanced_input.md

 `n_layers`: indicates the number of layers of the networks.

-`env_embed_multiplicity`: dicide the irreps number when initilizating the edge and node features.
+`env_embed_multiplicity`: decide the irreps number when initializing the edge and node features.

-`avg_num_neighbors`: the averaged number of neighbors in the system given the cutoff radius setted as `r_max`.
-It is recommended to do a statistics of the system you are modeling, but just pick up a number ranged from 50 to 100 is also okay.
+`avg_num_neighbors`: the averaged number of neighbours in the system given the cutoff radius set as `r_max`.
+It is recommended to do statistics of the system you are modelling, but just picking up a number ranging from 50 to 100 is also okay.

 `latent_dim`: The scalar channel's dimension of the system.
 32/64/128 is good enough.